We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #12 Traffic

-This metric directly affects your site's visibility and how effectively your brand awareness strategies draw in new customers.
-Monitoring traffic trends helps you understand where your audience is coming from, which channels are performing best, and where you might need to optimize to attract even more visitors.
+This metric directly affects your site's visibility and how effectively your brand awareness marketing strategies draw in new customers.
+Monitoring web traffic trends helps you understand where your audience is coming from, which channels are performing best, and where you might need to optimize to attract even more website visitors.

 #13 Average session duration